lifecompartmentalized/lifecompartmentalized.github.io/content/posts/language.md

 With time, I have realized that I see the world with multiple different perspectives---while I have the perspective of me as a whole person, I also see the perspectives of me as my individual parts.
 The perspective of me as a whole person is something I was acquainted with before my DID discovery journey began, as it is what most people experience and is thus the societal norm.
-While using only this view this may work for most people, solely looking at myself this way causes me to miss out of various aspects of life since my internal experiences don't fully align with having a unified perspective.

 On this blog, and when I discuss with others about my experiences, I typically portray the perspective of myself as a singular unified person as it's likely how the vast majority of people see themselves, but this language can be limiting to describe my experiences.
 Writing from the perspective of me as a whole, these "parts" seem to be compartments of many different aspects of my life, such as memory and  identity, that I switch between to navigate through life.
 For the most part, I only have the perspective of one part at any given time[^2], and due to my degree of compartmentalization between parts, including amnesia and severely changing understandings of the world, depending on which compartment I am in I may have very different perspectives and things to say.